AChiabodo/AMLNotes/Questions.md

       - **Xavier Initialization** is a weights initialization method for a neural network that is designed to keep the **variance** of the activations constant across layers.
 It is based on the assumption that the input and output of each layer are normally distributed.
 The Xavier initialization method scales the weights by a factor of $\sqrt{\frac{1}{n_{in}}}$ where $n_{in}$ is the number of input units to the layer.
 It works only with the tanh activation functions.
       - **MSRA Initialization** is a variation of Xavier initialization that is designed to work better with the ReLU activation function.
 It scales the weights by a factor of $\sqrt{\frac{2}{n_{in}}}$ where $n_{in}$ is the number of input units to the layer.

 1. **Dropout** is a regularization technique used in neural networks to prevent overfitting.
 It works by randomly setting a fraction of the input units to zero at each update during training.
 The probability of dropping a unit is a hyperparameter that can be tuned (usually 0.5).
-It forces the network to have redundant representation and thus better generalization.
+Forces the network to have redundant representation and thus better generalization.
 It can also be seen as the training of an ensemble of networks.
+Usually done in Fully Connected layers to lower the complexity.
 At test time all neurons will be active but their output will be scaled by the dropout probability (or divide at test time).

 1. **Data Augmentation** is a technique used to increase the amount of data available at training time by applying transformations to the input data.
 This can help to improve the performance of the network and reduce the risk of overfitting.
 Common data augmentation techniques include flipping, rotating, scaling, and cropping the input data.

 1. **Model Ensembling** is a technique used to improve the performance of a machine learning model by training independent models and combining their predictions.
 At test time average the predictions of the models.
 Small increase in performance and it's computationally expensive.
 ## Lesson 9

+1. **Hyperparameter Tuning** is the process of finding the best set of hyperparameters for a machine learning model.
+This can be done using techniques such as **grid search** or random search.
+The best set of hyperparameters is the one that results in the best performance on a validation set.

 2. **Transfer Learning and Fine Tuning**
    - Transfer learning is a technique where a pre-trained model is used as a starting point for a new task, rather than training a model from scratch.
 This can save time and resources, and also improve performance.
 With Transfer Learning, the weights of the pre-trained model are frozen, and only the weights of the last layer are trained on the new task.
+An example is using a model pre-trained on ImageNet to perform image classification on a new dataset, changing only the last layer.
-Fine-tuning is a similar technique where the weights of the pre-trained model (more layers) are updated for the new task, typically by using a smaller learning rate.
+   - Fine-tuning is a similar technique where the weights of the pre-trained model (more layers) are updated for the new task, typically by using a smaller learning rate.
+The number of layers that we want to re-learn depends on the size of the new dataset and the similarity between the new and the old dataset.

+3. **AlexNet**

+## Lesson 10

+1. **GoogleNet**
+   - GoogleNet is a deep convolutional neural network that was designed to be computationally efficient (no Fully Connected layers) while achieving high performance on image classification tasks.
+It uses a module called an **Inception module** that combines multiple convolutional layers with different kernel sizes and pooling layers to extract features from the input data.
+The network also uses **global average pooling** instead of Fully Connected layers to reduce the spatial dimensions of the input data before making predictions.
+The network is too deep to be trained only with loss at the end, so it uses two **auxiliary classifiers** to help the training of the network.

+2. **Residual Networks (ResNets)**
+   - ResNets are a type of deep convolutional neural network that use a special type of layer called a **residual block**.
+A residual block consists of a set of convolutional layers followed by a **skip connection** that adds the input to the output of the convolutional layers.
+This allows the network to learn the residual (difference) between the input and the output, which can help to prevent the vanishing gradient problem and make it easier to train very deep networks.
+The skip connection can be implemented in different ways, such as adding the input to the output.

+3. **Neural Architecture Search (NAS)**
+   - Neural Architecture Search is a technique used to automatically design the architecture of a neural network.
+One controller outputs network architectures that are then trained and evaluated.
+After training a bunch of models, make a gradient step on the controller.
+Over time the controller model will learn to generate better architectures.
+The search space is really large and the training of the models is computationally expensive.

+## Lesson 11
+1. **Multitask Learning**
+   - Multitask learning is a technique where a model is trained to perform multiple tasks simultaneously.
+This can help to improve the performance of the model by allowing it to learn shared representations of the data that can be used for multiple tasks.
+The model is trained on a joint loss function that combines the losses of the individual tasks.
+   - Multi-task vs Transfer Learning: In multi-task learning, the model is trained to perform multiple tasks simultaneously, while in transfer learning, a pre-trained model is fine-tuned for a new task.

+1. **Object Detection**
+   - Object detection is the task of identifying and localizing (multiple) objects within an image or video.

+## Lesson 12
 3. **Vae vs GAN**
    VAE (Variational Autoencoder) and GAN (Generative Adversarial Network) are both generative models, but they work differently.
 VAE is a probabilistic model that aims to learn a latent representation of the data, while GANs are trained to generate new data by pitting a generator network against a discriminator network.
 Specifically :
       - VAEs use deep learning techniques to learn a latent representation ($z$) of input data ($x$) and are based on **AutoEncoders**, which are neural networks designed to learn a compressed representation of the input data, but with VAEs the representation is **probabilistic** rather than deterministic.